grafana/agent/docs/sources/flow/getting-started/opentelemetry-to-lgtm-stack.md

 # OpenTelemetry to Grafana stack

-Grafana Agent Flow can be configured to collect [OpenTelemetry][]-compatible data and forward it to the Grafana stack
+You can configure Grafana Agent Flow to collect [OpenTelemetry][]-compatible data and forward it to the Grafana stack

 This topic describes how to:

 * Configure Agent to send your data to Loki
-* Configure agent to send your data to Tempo
+* Configure Agent to send your data to Tempo
-* Configure Agent to send your data to Mimir / Prometheus Remote Write
+* Configure Agent to send your data to Mimir or Prometheus Remote Write

 [OpenTelemetry]: https://opentelemetry.io